-The equation relating wafer throughput $r{wafer}$ to average board to chip communication throughput $r{comm,avg}$ and average compression ratio $C{avg}$ is straightforward: $r{wafer} = r{comm,avg} \times C{avg}/d{wafer}$ .
-To be precise, the average is computed over all blocks of an wafer layer.
+The equation relating wafer throughput r{wafer} to average board-to-chip communication throughput $r{comm,avg}$ and average compression ratio C{avg} is straightforward: r{wafer} = $r{comm,avg} \times C{avg}/d{wafer}$.
+To be precise, the average is computed over all blocks of a wafer layer.
 Using this formula, we can relate wafer throughput to average communication throughput for various layers.
-The results are presented in the last three columns of Table III.
-The columns are average compression ratio, average board to chip communication throughput, and wafer layer throughput, respectively.
-The first 6 rows assume an average communications throughput of 1 Tb/s, and the next 6 rows target a wafer throughput of 60 wafer layers per hour.
+The results are presented in the last three columns of Table 3.
+The columns are average compression ratio, average board-to-chip communication throughput, and wafer-layer throughput, respectively.
+The first six rows assume an average communication throughput of 1 Tb/s, and the next six rows target a wafer throughput of 60 wafer layers per hour.

-Since the average compression ratio is significantly higher than the minimum compression ratio for all layers, the average communication throughput is also significantly lower than the maximum communication throughput computed previously.
-Continuing our previous example using a HT3 link as reference, for Metal1 with a target wafer throughput of 60 wafers per hour, a maskless datapath requires only 1.33/0.32 = 4.2 links on average.
-So even though 13 links are required to accommodate the maximum throughput, on average only 4.2/13 = 32% of the capacity is being used.
-The maskless datapath can take advantage of this by powering down unused communication links to conserve power.
+Because the average compression ratio is significantly higher than the minimum compression ratio for all layers, the average communication throughput is also significantly lower than the maximum communication throughput computed previously.
+Continuing our previous example using an HT3 link as reference, for Metall with a target wafer throughput of 60 wafers per hour, a maskless data path requires only 1.33/0.32=4.2 links on average.
+Thus, even though 13 links are required to accommodate the maximum throughput, on average only 4.2/13=32% of the capacity is being used.
+The maskless data path can take advantage of this by powering down unused communication links to conserve power.
 However, that still leaves an area cost of implementing 13 links in the first place.
 What can be done to effectively smooth the data throughput so that communication links can be utilized more effectively?